paigeadelethompson/pscr_demo/README.md

 # What is PSCR?

 PSCR stands for Prgoressive Solutions Content Renderer; A web development framework written in object oriented PHP.
-Mainly, this framework features my own content creation extension a native object oriented representation of the Document Object Model for creating web pages from scratch.
+Mainly, this framework features my own content creation extension a native object oriented representation of an HTML document for creating web pages from scratch.

 ## Why create another web framework?